How Athyna Makes Remote, Work

 Ziggy during WC 22.

-The reason it’s important for us to diversify our team is that I never want people to feel less than inside of our company.
-And if we have 80% of our team in one location it starts to feel a little like that.
+We have slowed our hiring in Argentina for the moment to referral-only, so that we can build out hubs two and three.
+Today, we hire more heavily in Brazil and have a significant team there.
+The reason it’s important for us to diversify our team is that I never want people to feel less than inside our company.
+And if we have 80% of our team in one location, it starts to feel a little like that.

 Building culture remotely